If you’re struggling to repay your payday loan on time or in full, you should contact your lender as soon as possible.

 - Freeze interest and charges if you make repayments under an agreed and reasonable repayment plan, or after a maximum of 60 days of non-payment

-They’ll help you find the right debt solution for your personal circumstances and may help you negotiate new or reduced payment terms with your creditors.
+They’ll help you find the right debt solution for your personal circumstances and may help you negotiate new or reduced payment terms with your payday lenders.

 Don’t use a commercial debt-management company.
-There is plenty of free, independent advice you can use.
+There is plenty of free, independent debt advice you can use.